yilinc09/tswd-portfolio/visualizing-government-debt.md

 **Visualization 3: The third data visualization**

-This visualization presents the Government Debt-to-GDP ratio for all European countries.
+This visualization presents the Government Debt-to-GDP ratio for all European countries with special focus on how Italy and Greece's Debt-to-GDP varies from 1995 to 2021.

+<div class="flourish-embed flourish-chart" data-src="visualisation/12599441"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Conclusion